 When I started working at Studytube, the company was in the process of transitioning from a B2C solution that sold courses to students to a B2B solution that sold an educational platform.
 For this transition to happen, we had to move our platform from a website to a single-page application.

-AngularJS allows you to change the way data is presented quite easily, which is the first and most important reason we use this framework.
+"Angular allows you to change the way data is presented quite easily, which is the first and most important reason we use this framework."

 The app that already existed when I joined Studytube was written with Ember.js, but we didn’t continue using it because I found it too needy in terms of requirements.
 We were (and I guess still are) a startup, so our requirements changed all the time based on the feedback we got.
 Ember.js has a very rigid structure.
 You need to set the requirements first, and if anything changes while you’re developing your software you basically have to go back and start from scratch with the new requirements.